 I don't know which of the songs felt the weirdest to hear whilst I lay by the pool in the 27 degree heat on the afternoon of Christmas Eve.
 Wham's classic Last Christmas, Elton John's Step Into Christmas or Band Aid?
 Definitely Band Aid.
 Do they know it's Christmas time?
 No. Never once have I… Continue reading Byron Bay: Peace, Love & An Aussie Christmas

-Tours can be difficult to decide on.
-As a relatively new solo traveller I’m always seeking the best companies and tours that can help me to find unforgettable experiences that I am otherwise not always as capable of achieving on my own at a reasonable price.
-During my travels along East Coast Australia, I’ve been… Continue reading Coffs Harbour: Touring Dorrigo National Park
+*The tour company mentioned in this post has since changed it's name to Waves and Wilderness Experiences* Tours can be difficult to decide on.
+As a relatively new solo traveller I’m always seeking the best companies and tours that can help me to find unforgettable experiences that I am otherwise not always as capable of… Continue reading Coffs Harbour: Touring Dorrigo National Park

 Okay, I'll admit it.
 I didn't think Port Macquarie's Coastal Walk was going to be anywhere near as beautiful as it was.
 And it really was.
 If you are currently on a journey along Australia's East Coast or are planning one, you have to add Port Macquarie to your list of go-to places, if only… Continue reading In Pictures: Conquering Port Macquarie’s Coastal Walk